pv-230/se-capstone-web-app/CONTRIBUTING.md

 ## Branch Types

+When you are ready to work on a specific task, it is time to create a new branch that links to an issue in the tracker.

 ### Features

-For each feature, make a new branch, following the nomenclature `f/[short-desc]`.
+For each feature, make a new branch following the nomenclature `f/[short-desc]`.
 For example, `f/ui-improvements`.

 ### Documentation